SelviP2011/LetsUpgrade-Python-Essentials/README.md

 # LetsUpgrade-Python-Essentials
-Assignment by LetsUpgrade Day 2
+Assignment by LetsUpgrade Batch 7